Lightprotocol/psp-examples/streaming-payments/README.md

-# Private Streaming Payments Example Code

-This README.md file explains the high-level perspective of the provided private streaming payments example code.
-The code demonstrates a private payment streaming program (PSP) on the Solana using Light protocol.
+A private payment streaming program on Solana using Light protocol v3.

 ## Prerequisites